Nujeong, a venue in beautiful nature

 Nujeong in Seoul and Gyeonggi Province

 Throughout the Joseon Dynasty, countless numbers of Nujeong were constructed in the vicinity of palaces, Han Riverside and picturesque spots in Seoul, which was the capital city over a period of 600 years.
 However, many of these no longer exist with the old original appearances with the exception of those in the palaces.
-It is the characteristic of the Nujeong in Seoul that the principals who constructed them are mostly the kings, royal families and aristocrats, particularly those with high ranked positions in the central government.
+Many of the Nujeongs in Seoul were constructed by kings, royal families and aristocrats, particularly those with high ranked positions in the central government.
 The ancient Nujeong constructed in Seoul and Gyeonggi Province can be encountered through the records of the highly reputed scholars of the past held by the National Library of Korea.

 Nujeong throughout the country